exasim-project/OBR/README.md

 also runs all defined operations in the appropriate order.

-### 3. Running a tree
+### 3. Job submission on HPC cluster

 On HPC cluster OBR can submit operations via the job queue.
 For example

     obr submit -o blockMesh

 will submit the `blockMesh` operation to the cluster manager for every job that is eligible.
 OBR detects the installed job queuing system, eg. slurm, pbs, etc. A jobs ubmission script will be generated automatically.
 For fine grained control over the submission script the `--template` argument allows to specify the location of a submission script template.
 Since OBR uses signac for job submission more details on how to write job submission templates can be found [here](https://docs.signac.io/en/latest/templates.html).
+To avoid submitting numereous jobs individually, the `--bundling-key` argument can be used to bundle all jobs for which the bundling key has the same value into the same job.

 ## Environmental variables